-If while viewing program schedule information for a future time in BROWSE mode the user depresses the ENTER key on the remote controller, the microcontroller 16 will instruct the VDG 23 to display a REMINDER overlay 20 message 130 which, as shown in FIG. 13, is displayed as a second overlay 131 appearing above the BROWSE overlay 132.
+If while viewing program schedule information for a future time in BROWSE mode the user depresses the ENTER key on the remote controller, the microcontroller 16 will instruct the VDG 23 to display a REMINDER overlay message 130 which, as shown in FIG. 13, is displayed as a second overlay 131 appearing above the BROWSE overlay 132.
 The REMINDER message 130 queries the user as to whether the system should remind the user, at a predetermined time before the start of the selected program, that he or she would like to view the selected program, as shown in FIG. 13.
 If the user responds affirmatively, the microcontroller 16 stores reminder data consisting of at least the channel, time and day of the selected program in a reminder buffer, which contains similar schedule information for all programs for which the user has set a reminder.
-At a pre-determined time before the selected program start time, for example, five minutes, the microcontroller 16 will retrieve schedule information, including title and service, display a REMINDER overlay message 140 on the television receiver 27, as shown in FIG. 14, to remind the user that he or she previously set a reminder to watch the selected program.
+At a predetermined time before the selected program start time, for example, five minutes, the microcontroller 16 will retrieve schedule information, including title and service, based on the reminder data, and will instruct the VDG 23 to display a REMINDER overlay message 140 on the television receiver 27, as shown in FIG. 14, to remind the user that he or she previously set a reminder to watch the selected program.
 The REMINDER message 140 contains the channel, service and start time.
 It also displays the number of minutes before the time of airing of the particular show and updates the display every minute until the time of airing.
-The REMINDER message 140 also displays a "TUNE' inquiry, which asks the user if she would like to tune to the selected program.
-When the user sets multiple reminders, 45 the reminder overlays are stacked, for example, in ascending order according to the time each reminder is scheduled to be displayed, and the next reminder message will appear on the television receiver after the user takes appropriate action to REMINDER message (140 could also be adapted to allow the user to display or modify a list of all reminders previously set by the user.
-As with the overlay display time period in the FLIP mode, the user can modify the time period before a selected program that the REMINDER message appears 55 by entering the Viewer Preference mode and revising the time entry.
+The REMINDER message 140 also displays a "TUNE" inquiry, which asks the user if she would like to tune to the selected program.
+When the user sets multiple reminders, 5 the reminder overlays are stacked, for example, in ascending order according to the time each reminder is scheduled to be displayed, and the next reminder message will appear on the television receiver after the user takes appropriate action to remove the reminder message then being displayed.
+The 10 REMINDER message (140 could also be adapted to allow the user to display or modify a list of all reminders previously set by the user.
+As with the overlay display time period in the FLIP mode, the user can modify the time period before a selected program that the REMINDER message appears 15 by entering the Viewer Preference mode and revising the time entry.